to Instruction and Student Life links

 The area of Student Activities and Organizations is responsible

-for the recognition and administration of over 600 student
+for the recognition and administration of over 645 student organizations,

-housing organizations are supervised and advised by staff
+supervised and advised by staff from this office.
+Various leadership

-from this office.
-The Mauzy Student Leadership Development
+programs, including the Mauzy Student Leadership Development Program,

 - The counseling area provides confidential assistance for